 Such a page will attract many organic visitors from search engines.
 Not only on Black Friday itself, but also in the weeks leading up to Black Friday.
 For example, POWER's landing page ranks 5th in the search for 'Black Friday electronics.'

 As well as attracting traffic to your website and informing your customers about your campaigns, a landing page also gives you the chance to set up some interesting target groups.
 You can use these in your Retargeting efforts alongside both Adwords ads and Facebook advertising.
 More about this later.

 In the weeks leading up to Black Friday, you can start updating the site in line with completing your campaign plan.
 It's not a good idea to reveal your actual offers before Black Friday, but you could unveil other interesting items, such as competitions and events.

-When it comes to Black Friday, you can't avoid Facebook as it’s one of the most important marketing channels.
-Facebook is the UK's preferred social media with over 30 million active users, where 45% use Facebook several times a day, link: https://www.avocadosocial.com/the-latest-uk-social-media-statistics-for-2018/
+Another marketing strategy for Black Friday is using Facebook, because when it comes to Black Friday, you can't avoid Facebook as it’s one of the most important marketing channels.
+Facebook is the UK's preferred social media with over 30 million active users, where 45% use Facebook several times a day.

-Facebook advertising allows you to target several interesting target groups.
+Facebook advertising is the perfect marketing strategy for Black Friday as it allows you to target several interesting target groups.
 User-defined target groups based on e.g.

 If you haven't already implemented a Facebook Pixel on your website, then stop here.
 Get this in place quick!
 It's via pixel that you can target people who have already shown interest in your store.